 Brothers Turn Two | Little Blue Truck Birthday Party

 Another year, another book-themed birthday party for our boys.
 Last year, it was one of my favorites – this year, it was theirs!
-They’d been requesting to read every book we own from the Little Blue Truck series (almost all of them) so much throughout the summer that we had to put them away for awhile (IYKYK).
-But when it was time to start planning, I knew they’d love a Little Blue Truck theme and knew it would be an easy one to make happen, too.
+They’d been requesting to read every book from the Little Blue Truck series (we now own all of them) so much throughout the summer that we had to put them away for awhile (IYKYK).
+But when it was time to start planning, I knew they’d love a Little Blue Truck theme and knew it would be an easy one to DIY!

 I found the sweetest watercolor Little Blue Truck invitation template on Etsy, along with matching milestone posters that I thought would be cute to hang and let guests read a little spotlight on each of our boys.
 Both templates were super easy to edit online and I had everything printed at Office Depot.
 Click below to shop Little Blue Truck party invitations and designs!

-I saw the dump truck full of chips idea on Pinterest and ended up finding the perfect size dump truck on clearance just a few days before – a little sticky tack rolled up in a ball held the bin at just the right angle and voila!
+I saw the dump truck full of chips idea on Pinterest – a little sticky tack rolled up in a ball held the bin at just the right angle and voila!
 And if you’re wondering why the dump truck – there’s a very grumpy dump truck that Little Blue Truck ends up befriending in the original story.

 We ordered a lemon blueberry cake from a local baker (my husband’s idea – he said “lemon blue” for “Little Blue” just made sense lol) and I had her keep it simple on top so I could use a few of our farm animal toys as cake toppers.
 I love how it turned out!